Inflation in Ireland

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Investec manufacturing Purchasing Managers’ Index (PMI) rose to 54.0 in February from 52.6 in January.
+The AIB Manufacturing Purchasing Managers' Index (PMI) fell to 51.8 in July from June's 53.1.